Updated on May 10, 2022

 Asheville, North Carolina’s legacy largely consists of two things: Pisgah National Forest and some of the best breweries in the country.

 And the reason that Asheville has some of the best breweries is that, reportedly, the water flowing from the mountains of the Pisgah National Forest is ideal for brewing.

 The History of Asheville’s Beer Scene

-Beginning with retired engineer Oscar Wong who opened Highland Brewing in 1994, Asheville has played home to some stellar breweries.
-In fact, many largescale craft breweries have set up satellite locations in Asheville including Sierra Nevada, New Belgium, and Oskar Blues.
+Beginning with retired engineer Oscar Wong, who opened Highland Brewing in 1994, Asheville has played home to some stellar breweries.
+In fact, many large-scale craft breweries have set up satellite locations in Asheville, including Sierra Nevada, New Belgium, and Oskar Blues.
 Asheville’s reputation as a brewery-friendly city has attracted brewers and craft beer drinkers alike for decades.

 Asheville’s history has played a major role in its beer city status, as did the high profile acquisition of local favorite Wicked Weed by Anheuser-Busch.
-But, we’ve been particularly excited by the latest crop of breweries popping up and innovating in Beer City, USA.
+But we’ve been particularly excited by the latest crop of breweries popping up and innovating in Beer City, USA.

 The Future of Asheville’s Beer Scene

-The 5 Best Breweries in Asheville
+The 9 Best Breweries in Asheville

 Burial Beer Co.